samathaluca/fallen/README.md

 5. The admin link in the footer linking to the form offering edit and delete functionality.

 **The Surface plane**
 Modern design conventions were balanced with the desire to keep the interest and focus of the user and the contributor, both of which are not conventional by their natures.
 - A main page with a lot of imagery, quotes and contributor recovery stories.
 Images have been chosen to appeal to the users while presenting a simple message.
 The decision was made to auto add an image chosen to reflect each type of the 21 addictions tackled on this app.
-This is thought to offer a pattern to the user that they will connect within
+This is thought to offer a pattern to the user that is appealing.
-- the forms to complete were kept very simple.
+The forms to complete were kept very simple.
 Focus to be kept on the information.
 The font is easy to read and the colours are muted.
-As we are trying to gather as much information as possible it is the intial decidion to only add a character limit to the alias.
-The functionaility of the forms took precendence.
+A character limit to the alias has been set so that it can not extend outside the card.
 The presentation of the list of stories after filtering has been kept raw.
 The focus is then kept on the information.
-The users can be easily distracted assuming they are suffering from addiction of some type.
 At the point of submission we believe the story detail page has been laid out to best display the most relevant solutions and information immediately and make it obvious to the user.
-This will be adapted quickly as the questions may change and the way they are presented may not benefit the user and help the informatin to be absorbed.
+This will be adapted quickly as the questions may change and the way they are presented may not benefit the user and help the information to be absorbed.

 The idea of recovery being a recipe presented to the user in text and images only seems to click less than half the time.
 In terms of this project I hope the idea make sense but it may not prove an effective message in the real world.
 The surface would then change and the hero image on the home page would be replaced.

 ## How to use
 1. -  Users will be invited to  'TELL YOU STORY'.
-A link in the nav bar and a button within the home page direct the user to the 'tell your story' form.
+A link in the nav bar and a button within the home page direct the user to the 'tell your story' form. data stored in MongoDB
 - A simple form guides the user through a series of questions using select options to make the process effortless.

 2. - Users can use a dropdown to filter and find stories written by people with a similar problem habit or addiction to their own.
 Depending on how the questions are answered the user is presented with a series of stories from the data base written by addicts who are (12 months being considered as time frame) free from dependence.